Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

         **Important:** Ensure `ceph -s` shows that Ceph is healthy BEFORE MOVING ON to reboot the next storage node.
 Once Ceph has recovered the downed mon, it may take a several minutes for Ceph to resolve clock skew.

+#### NCN Worker Nodes

 1. Reboot each of the NCN worker nodes \(one at a time\).

     **NOTE:** You are doing a single worker at a time, so pleae keep track of what ncn-w0xx you are on for these steps.

     1. Establish a console session to the NCN worker node you are rebooting.

-        Ensure that ConMan is not running on the worker node being rebooted.
+        **`IMPORTANT:`** If the ConMan console pod is on the node being rebooted you will need to re-establish your session after the Cordon/Drain in step 2

         See [Establish a Serial Connection to NCNs](../conman/Establish_a_Serial_Connection_to_NCNs.md) for more information.